 How will you let me know what’s needed from me?

 Throughout a project, we may need you to send us information or materials in order to get the job done.
-All content or approval requests will be made in writing via email.
-You will also be provided with a Dropbox link to upload any files you may need to send to us.
+For larger or ongoing projects, each person on your team will have a log in to our Basecamp for your project.
+All content or approval requests will be made in writing as an assigned “to-do” item in Basecamp.
+There will be a folder in the “Docs & Files” section of Basecamp where you can upload files you may need to send to us.

-We will do our best to let you know what we need in advance.
-However, it’s important to understand that any delays in getting us what we need, will likely also create delays on our end.
-We often schedule projects weeks and even months in advance.
-This means that staying “on time” is very important to our process.
+However, it’s important to understand that any delays in getting us what we need will likely also create delays on our end.
+If a project becomes delayed to the point that its original delivery timeline can’t be met, we will ask to reschedule the project in most cases.
+Rescheduling a project creates extra work for our team, which is why we have a standard $400.00 rescheduling fee.
 In the event that any requested information or materials are delayed by 30 day(s) or more without adequate communication from you, we reserve the right to cancel your project.

-What is your approval process for completed work?
+What is your approval process for final deliverables?

-Once completed, we will send over the finished work.
-You will have two weeks to review and provide either comments or final approval/acceptance.
+Once all work has been completed, we will send either a PDF proof or link to a staging site where you can view the finished work.
+You will have up to two weeks to review and provide either comments or final approval/acceptance.
 If we don’t hear from you within two weeks, we will assume that our work has been accepted and the project will be closed.

 How do you handle training?